dustinlyons/nixos-config/vm/README.md

 ## Steps to install

 First, build the image with `nix-build install-media.nix`.
-Then, boot the ISO image in your hypervisor of choice or burn to a USB.
+Then, boot the ISO image as a VM in your hypervisor of choice (I use Proxmox) or burn to a USB.

+Don't have Nix to run `nix-build`?
+[Check out the official NixOS ISO.](https://nixos.org/download.html) Burn this ISO to USB, boot it, and get to a terminal screen to continue on with the steps below.

-For our installation, we need to configure our installation system so that Nix has _just enough_ information to go on, and no more.
+For our installation, we need to configure our system so that Nix has _just enough_ information to go on, and no more.
 Nix will detect most settings and do the final heavy lifting.

-What does this mean in practice?
+> What does this mean in practice?
 Basically, we need to ensure our disks are partitioned with the filesystem we want and we need to mount our initial NixOS system.
-Afterwards, running the installer will copy our Nix media from memory to a durable location, i.e the hard disk.
+> Afterwards, running the installer will copy our Nix media from memory to a durable location, i.e the hard disk.

-Don't worry, I go into more detail below.
+> Don't worry, I go into more detail below.

 ### Boot the VM
 ### Partition disks